 Streaming workouts are all the rage right now.
 And for good reason.
-As I write this, we are in the middle of the COVID-19 pandemic, gyms are still shut down where I live and your only option is to either sit at home and wait for life to resume or jump on the home workout bandwagon.
+When I wrote this article, it was in the middle of the pandemic, which propelled online fitness programs like these into a wild frenzy as gyms were shut down and your only option was to either sit at home and wait for life to resume or jump on the home workout bandwagon.

 For me personally, I’ve been doing home workouts for years, ditching my gym membership when my first son was born.
 As a stay-at-home mom, it’s hard enough to find time to work out, let alone drive to and from the gym.